YashAnand1/Understanding-Prometheus/README.md

       - When approximation is not an issue
       - When range of values is not known before like histograms

-Setting Up A Server

-Understanding PromQL
+## Understanding PromQL
 Millions of metrics will be stored in TSDB - How to aggregate metrics to understand how app is performing or answer questions like how much traffic is coming to app?

- Use cases of PromQL;
+### Use cases of PromQL:
     - Fetching metrics
     - Aggregating metrics
     - Building dashboards
     - Setup alerts

-Comparison with SQL:
+### Comparison with SQL:

 [Operators In Prometheus](https://prometheus.io/docs/prometheus/latest/querying/operators/)

 | Criterion | SQL | PromQL |	Explanation	|
 |--|---|---------------------|-----------------|
 | Viewing a metric | SELECT ** FROM prometheus_http_requests_total | prometheus_http_requests_total | In PromQL, its enough to write the metrics |
 | Filtering a metric | SELECT ** FROM prometheus_http_requests_total WHERE handler="/api/v1/metadata" | prometheus_http_requests_total{handler="/api/v1/metadata"} | Use {} to provide the label/key-value & operator like = or !=  |
 | Multiple-Filtering (AND) | SELECT ** FROM prometheus_http_requests_total WHERE handler="/api/v1/metadata" AND job="prometheus" | prometheus_http_requests_total{handler="/api/v1/metadata", job="prometheus"} | Separate the label-values to be filtered with a comma |
 | Multiple-Filtering (OR+Like) | SELECT ** FROM prometheus_http_requests_total WHERE handler LIKE "/api/v1/%" handler LIKE OR handler LIKE "/api/v2/%" | prometheus_http_requests_total{handler=~"/api/v2...|api/v1..."} | No result shown - ISSUE |
 | Multiple-Filtering (OR) | SELECT ** FROM prometheus_http_requests_total WHERE handler="/api/v1/metadata" | prometheus_http_requests_total{handler!~"/api/v1.."} | Incorrect result shown - Equal value still being shown |

 Additional querying using PromQL: